jannaleli/Weather-Checker-Application/README.md

 # 5 day forecast

-"Build a single HTML page displaying the 5 day weather forecast for a location of your choice."
+"Build an iOS application displaying the 5 day weather forecast for a location of your choice."

 ## My Solution